goderich/dissertation/dissertation.md

 To reconstruct \*u in \*ruliyug 'point, top', we can use the female register form *rulug* in Matu'uwal.
 The derivational process here uses the right-anchored infix *-i-*, just like in the pair *luhug\~luhiyug* [@li1983, p.
 9].
 Likewise for \*səpiyal 'dream', a female register form *səpiʔ* is found in Squliq and Skikun.
 There is also a PAn reconstruction, but it is ambiguous with regard to the vowel in the initial syllable: \*Sipi/\*Səpi.
 Apart from that, the Plngawan verb 'to dream' has two pronunciations: *masipel* and *maspel*.
 Since the vowel /i/ is not normally deleted in penultimate position, the form *maspel* provides additional evidence to reconstruct the vowel \*ə here (whereas *masipel* is likely due to paradigm leveling).
 Using both the female register form in Squliq and Skikun, as well as the vowel reflexes in Matu'uwal *sapiyal* and Matu'aw *sumapyal* 'to dream' as evidence, the form \*səpiyal 'dream' should be reconstructed for Proto-Atayal.
 <!-- TODO: that's not the regular Ml reflex of schwa! -->

 The other words in @tbl:diff-vowels-pl-i-ml-mw-u-a do not have similar supporting evidence.
 In this situation, it is best to be overly cautious and not reconstruct specific vowels.
-However based on the other examples in this section, Matu'uwal preserved vowels in this position most of the time, and Plngawan changed them more often, so I would expect the vowel in Proto-Atayal to be the same as in Matu'uwal and Matu'aw in these words.
+However, based on the other examples in this section, Matu'uwal preserved vowels in this position most of the time, and Plngawan changed them more often, so I would expect the vowel in Proto-Atayal to be the same as in Matu'uwal and Matu'aw in these words.

 ## Proto-Atayal phoneme inventory {#sec:proto-atayal-phoneme-inventory}